Survey on second submodules of modules over commutative rings: Introduction

 Throughout this paper, $R$ will denote a commutative ring with identity and ``$\subset$" will denote the strict inclusion.
 Further, $\Bbb Z$ and $\Bbb N$ will denote the ring of integers and the set positive integers, respectively.
 We use $N\leq M$ to indicate that $N$ is a submodule of a module $M$.
 For a submodule $N$ of an $R$-module $M$, the colon ideal of $M$ into $N$, $(N:_RM)=\{r \in R: rM \subseteq N\}=Ann_R(M/N)$.
 For any unexplained notions or terminology please see \cite{AF74, MR2455920,NV82}.

-A proper submodule $P$ of an $R$-mod $M$ is said to be \textit{prime} if for any $r \in R$ and $m \in M$ with $rm \in P$, we have $m \in P$ or $r \in (P :_R M)$ \cite{MR183747, Da78}.
+A proper submodule $P$ of an $R$-module $M$ is said to be \textit{prime} if for any $r \in R$ and $m \in M$ with $rm \in P$, we have $m \in P$ or $r \in (P :_R M)$ \cite{MR183747, Da78}.
 In \cite{Y01}, S. Yassemi introduced the dual notion of prime submodules (i.e., second submodules) over a commutative ring and investigated the first properties of this class of modules.
 Annin \cite{Ann2002} called these \emph{coprime modules} (see also \cite{Wij2006}) and used them to dualize the notion of attached primes.
+A non-zero submodule $S$ of $M$ is said to be \textit{second} if for each $a \in R$, the homomorphism $ S \stackrel {a} \rightarrow S$ is either surjective or zero \cite{Y01}.
+The set of all second submodules of $M$ is called the \textit{second spectrum of $M$} and denoted by $Spec^s(M)$ \cite{AF21}.

 Theory of prime ideals is an important tool in classical algebraic geometry.
 In development of algebraic geometry and module theory, some generalizations for the concept of prime ideals has arisen.
 There are extensive investigations concerning the prime submodules of modules and this notion has attracted attention by a number of authors.
 It is natural to ask the following question: To what extent does the dual of these results hold for second submodules of an R-module?
 To answer this question, there are a number of authors who have studied the second submodules.
-Now there is plenty of useful information which has been investigated by many authors \cite{Y01,AF11, AF12, AF21, AF201, AF25, CAS103, FF2024, MR3607072, Ab10, MR3969487, MR415010213, MR3923776, AF1089891, MR4550612, MR4401391, HM2, MR4049591, MR4401392}.
+Now there is plenty of useful information which has been investigated by many authors \cite{Y01,AF11, AF12, AF21, AF25, CAS103, FF2024, AF1089891, MR4401391, HM2, MR4049591, MR4401392}.
 The main purpose of this paper is to collect these results and provide a useful source for those who are interested in research in this field.
+We refer the reader to \cite{2026F} for a survey on the second spectrum of a module.